 PM2.5 State Implementation Plan (SIP)

-As part of its pollution reduction planning for the PM2.5 State Implementation Plan (SIP), DAQ proposed and Air Quality Board adopted rules to reduce emissions from mobile and area sources.
+As part of its pollution reduction planning for the PM2.5 State Implementation Plan (SIP), DAQ proposed and Air Quality Board adopted rules to reduce emissions from area sources.
 Because the chemical reactions forming the majority of fine particulate pollution are complex and the emissions come from a wide variety of sources, finding solutions to the problem of high PM2.5 levels in Utah’s airsheds has proven complicated.
 It will take a concerted effort on the part of the public and small business to find ways to collectively reduce these emissions.
 A combination of small, individual reductions will be needed to achieve the large-scale reductions necessary to address Utah’s PM2.5 challenge.

 Rulemaking to Reduce VOC Emissions in Utah